-To better understand the reasons caregivers allow or do not allow their student to walk, bike, carpool, or ride the bus to school, a qualitative caregiver evaluation was conducted in May 2022.
-Seventeen questions aimed to learn the motivation behind the transportation choices caregivers were making for their child(ren).
-The survey was conducted in both English and Spanish for elementary and middle school caregivers.
-Only one high school caregiver survey was conducted; at the time of the survey, Safe Routes staff were not permitted onto high school campuses to conduct programming, so program measurements would have been inconclusive.
+To better understand the reasons caregivers allow or do not their student to walk, bike, carpool, or ride the bus to scho qualitative caregiver evaluation was conducted in May 2 Seventeen questions aimed to learn the motivation behind transportation choices caregivers were making for their child The survey was conducted in both English and Spanis elementary and middle school caregivers.
+Only one high sc caregiver survey was conducted; at the time of the survey, Routes staff were not permitted onto high school campus conduct programming, so program measurements would been inconclusive.

-1,462 surveys from 26 elementary schools were collected, with 1,302 from English speaking caregivers at 26 schools and 160 from those who speak Spanish from 19 schools.
-266 middle school survey responses were reported, with 220 in English and 48 in Spanish.
-345 Redwood high school caregivers completed the survey.
-Of those, 56% were caregivers of 9th and 10th graders who typically do not yet have their driver's licenses, and 44% had 11th or 12th graders who possibly could drive.
+1,462 surveys from 26 elementary schools were collected, 1,302 from English speaking caregivers at 26 schools and from those who speak Spanish from 19 schools.
+266 middle so survey responses were reported, with 220 in English and Spanish.
+345 Redwood high school caregivers completed survey.
+Of those, 56% were caregivers of 9th and 10th gra who typically do not yet have their driver's licenses, and 44% 11th or 12th graders who possibly could drive.